 Whatever career path you decide to take, remember that the skills you gain here apply to all kinds of different positions.
 Strategically choosing clubs, internships, and other positions that develop the skills you need for the industry you are interested in is a great way to ensure your preparedness and marketability for the positions you decide to apply for.

-Stop by the CCD to meet with a career consultant during walk-in hours, Monday-Friday from 12-4 to discuss your individual career goals and hopefully join the other 90% of alumni who feel good about their fine arts school experience!
+Stop by the Center for Career Development to meet with a career consultant during walk-in hours, Monday-Friday from 12-4 to discuss your individual career goals and hopefully join the other 90% of alumni who feel good about their fine arts school experience!